iodepo/odis-arch/book/thematics/provenance/common-provenance-cases.md

 ```

-This minimal code expresses a schema:Action (prov:Activity) performed by a schema:agent (prov:Agent) which used (prov:used) the "Nautilus sampling array" to collect an intact Fulton's cowrie shell (schema:object), with a schema:result of a sample in the Nautilus extensive collection (i.e. the result prov:wasGeneratedBy the Action).
+This minimal code expresses a schema:Action (prov:Activity) performed by a schema:agent (prov:Agent) which used (prov:used) the "Nautilus sampling array" to collect an intact Fulton's cowrie shell (schema:object) at a specific place (prov:atLocation/Location) and time (prov:generatedAtTime), with a schema:result of a sample in the Nautilus extensive collection (i.e. the result prov:wasGeneratedBy the Action).
 The start and end time of the action are also recorded.

 > [!NOTE]
 > Naturally, one can and should use schema.org Types as values for each property (like `instrument`, `object` and `result`) to add more metadata or link to full records of these entities.
 The examples here are very terse.